vijaidjearam/blog/_posts/2021-12-09-reinstall-and-re-register-command-for-built-in-Windows-10-apps.md

 You can download the Microsoft Store app and its dependencies in the form of .Appx and .AppxBundle package or installers from Microsoft’s servers.
 Follow these steps to do so:

-1. Visit the following website:
+1. Visit the following website

 > [https://store.rg-adguard.net/](https://store.rg-adguard.net/)